Introduction

 Component 1 Coursework – 60%.
 This consists of a portfolio of selected work from a series of assignments.

-Unit 2: Externally-set Exam – 40%.
+Component 2: Externally-set Exam – 40%.
 Your need to produce your own assignment in response to an externally set paper.
 You will have nine weeks preparatory time and 10 hours supervised work under examination conditions.
 The test will form part of the exhibition, which is assessed both internally and by a moderator from the AQA board.

 Is it for me?